What's up next in the federal trial of Dylann Roof?

 RACIAL HATRED

 Prosecutors say Roof wanted to start a race war.
-His two-hour confession to the FBI seemed key to jurors' deliberation.
+His two-hour confession to the FBI seemed key to jurors' deliberation in the guilt phase.
 One hour in, they asked to rehear the videotaped confession.

-Roof also documented his hate in his journal, found in his car when he was arrested.
+Roof also documented his hate in his journal, found in his car when he was arrested, as well as in a journal found in his jail cell.

-Roof believed segregation needed to return to keep white people from falling to the level of blacks.
-It had other bogus claims that whites were naturally the superior race and that blacks liked slavery.

-Testimony in the case opened and closed with two of the massacre's survivors.
+"I would like to make it crystal clear," Roof wrote.
+"I do not regret what I did.
+I have not shed a tear for the innocent people I killed."

 ---